- Home

 Carer’s Allowance

-- You are not in full-time education
+- You’re over 16 and not in full-time education

-- You do not earn over £151per week (after deductions)
+- You earn £151/week or less (after deductions)

 Council Tax Support / Council Tax Reduction